A digital transformation lesson from a museum: visitors first

 A digital future

 Part of any successful digital transformation is extensive research into the needs and wants of the target audience.
 Given the broad diversity of Naturalis’ target groups, this was quite a sizable undertaking.
 We crafted different target group personas by using the design thinking methodology, industry research and input from interviews with Naturalis’ employees.
-The insights were used to map the customer journeys and incorporated into the user experience for the online experience.
+The insights were used in the customer journey mapping and incorporated into the user experience for the online experience.

 A website is the beating heart of your customer experience (CX) and one of the most important touchpoints of your online experience.
 You need a site that reflects your brand, differentiates you from competitors and, as the icing on the cake, is easy to navigate and user-friendly.
 Which is exactly what we did for Naturalis.